Written by Tiago Silva. Updated on 30, May 2023

 Note: A sitemap isn't a replacement for a good internal link structure.

-Creating an XML sitemap file is now easier than ever as most CMS’s, and website builders have dynamic sitemaps built-in.
+Creating an XML sitemap file is now easier than ever, as most CMSs and website builders have dynamic sitemaps built-in.

 Go to the WordPress plugin repository and look for a sitemap plugin.
 Most SEO plugins have this feature, so I'll use Rank Math in this example.